 A tale of two funnels: sales-led vs. product-led

 Rather than break down the strategic differences between sales-led and product-led motions, let’s focus on how marketing operations work in both circumstances.
-(To learn more about the high-level differences, check out this article.)

 With marketing operations, the shift from human-centric to product-centric touchpoints has a large impact on how you approach each user.